JafKc/siglauncher/README.md

 ### Mods
 For mods, you can choose between [Fabric](https://fabricmc.net/) or [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/).
 Download mods from [Mondrith](https://modrinth.com/mods) and paste them into the mods folder within your Minecraft directory.

-### Java warning
-Siglauncher doesn't provide Java, you can download Java from the following links:

-[java 17](https://adoptium.net/temurin/releases/?version=17), for newer versions of Minecraft

-[java 8](https://adoptium.net/temurin/releases/?version=8), for older versions (before 1.15)
+You can download Fabric versions from the launcher.
+If you want to use Forge then download it from [here](https://files.minecraftforge.net/net/minecraftforge/forge/).

 ### GameMode warning
 To make Feral's GameMode setting work, you need to have gamemode installed.
 To install it, type one of the following commands in your terminal: